 We ask parents / carers to be prompt, when collecting their child at the end of the day.
 School finishes at 3:30pm.
-The pupil entrance gate is opened at 3:25pm and so to stagger release the Fox's pupils and Reception will open their doors and start to release from 3:25pm.
-All other classroom doors will open from 3:30pm to release the children to an adult.
-Should a parent wish to speak to an adult within class at the end of the day, we kindly ask to wait until the children have been collected.
-With regard to bikes/scooters we ask that they are collected on exit from the school grounds so to avoid them being ridden on the school grounds.
+The pupil entrance gate is opened at 3:20pm and so to stagger release the Infants start to release from 3:25pm.
 If another adult is to collect a child either temporarily or permanently, we ask parents to contact the school office.
-If for any reason there is an unavoidable delay, parents are asked to contact the school office (not via email) and wherever possible try to arrange for someone else to collect the child.
+If for any reason there is an unavoidable delay, parents are asked to contact the school and wherever possible try to arrange for someone else to collect the child.